 All individuals are required to possess and display valid identification upon request.
 All visitors are required to obtain a visitor's pass.
-When visiting the main campus, visitors must surrender a valid identification card at the Public Safety Office, and state their reason for visiting the campus.
-Faculty and staff who are expecting visitors should notify Public Safety at publicsafety@lincoln.edu prior to your visitor's arrival.
+When visiting the main campus, visitors must surrender a valid identification card to Public Safety.
 Visitors will be issued a pass that permits them to proceed onto the campus.
 The visitor's pass must be returned in order for the visitor to retrieve his/her identification.
-At the end of each day, visitation passes and identification cards are checked to insure all visitors have left the campus.
+Faculty and staff expecting visitors should notify Public Safety at publicsafety@lincoln.edu prior to your visitor's arrival.
+At the end of each day, visitation passes and ID cards are checked to insure all visitors have left the campus.
 There is a \$5 charge for lost visitor's passes.